Electric Vehicles

 Level 3 Fast Chargers – Charged per minute

-Starting April 1, 2019, all new buildings containing at least one residential unit will be required to install a Level 2 (208 to 240 volt) energized outlet to the residential parking spaces.
+• As of April 1, 2019, all new buildings containing at least one residential unit are required to install a Level 2 (208-240V) energized outlet to each residential parking space.

-Note that the addition of a new secondary suite within an existing single detached home does not require the addition of an energized outlet.
+Note that the addition of a new secondary suite within an existing home does not require the addition of an energized outlet.

-While visitor parking stalls are also excluded from this requirement, the City’s updated Development Permit Area (DPA) guidelines recommend that provision of EV charging infrastructure also be considered for visitor spaces in multi-unit developments.
+Visitor parking stalls are excluded from this requirement, although the City’s Development Permit Area (DPA) guidelines recommend that providing EV charging infrastructure should be considered for visitor spaces in multi-unit developments.

 For apartment, condo, and townhome dwellers, strata councils, and property managers looking to install EV charging stations, visit EVCondo.ca